Toxicologist Mentoring Award

 Deadline: October 9

-The Toxicologist Mentoring Award is presented to a member of the SOT in recognition of their commitment to mentoring and whose advice and counsel has substantially enhanced the career development of toxicologists.
+The Toxicologist Mentoring Award is presented to a member of SOT in recognition of their commitment to mentoring and whose advice and counsel have substantially enhanced the career development of toxicologists.

 This award consists of a plaque that is presented at the SOT Annual Meeting Awards Ceremony and a cash stipend.